Are you planning for House Construction in Bangalore?

-If you have regular visitors, you may require two living room areas formal and informal.
-If there is a first floor, then the staircase should not come down into the living rooms, as this would undermine the privacy of the home.
+If you have regular visitors, you may require two living room areas, formal and informal.
+If there is a first floor, then the staircase should not come down into the living rooms, undermining the home’s privacy.

-The living area should have a washroom to avoid having guests from having to go to one of the bedrooms to use the toilet.
+The living area should have a washroom to avoid having guests go to one of the bedrooms to use the toilet.
 Teenage Children may require rooms with study areas.